alphagov/forms/research/2025-04-01-Branching_usability_testing_round_4.md

 All participants originally put their questions in the wrong order for applying the routing. (pre-call task) They found re-ordering the questions frustrating.
 Adding the routing took a lot of thought or trying things out.
-Participants frequently mentioned a need to “see” the routing in order to what is happening.
+Participants frequently mentioned a need to “see” the routing in order to understand what is happening.
 Several described routing as being challenging in some way, and described other platforms they preferred Having the question text (as well as numbers) in the dropdowns was helpful.
 They didn’t seem to mind the amount of time they spent doing it (an average of 30 minutes).